jspecht3/terminal-tutorial/README.md

 For example, if we want to have out terminal output "Hello World!", we can do the following:
 ```
-$ echo "Hello there!"
+$ echo "Hello World!"
-Hello there!
+Hello World!
 ```
-In this example, the first line `$ echo "Hello there!"` means you are using the command `echo`
+In this example, the first line `$ echo "Hello World!"` means you are to use the command `echo` with the argument `"Hello World!"`.
+The second line `Hello World!` shows the output of the command.

 ## Opening the Terminal